 2. Delete anything you don't want to remain on the site.
 If it contains information which may help others, please copy it elsewhere without identifying details.

 Trichotillomania Support is a voluntary non profit.
-We may collect, use and hold secure responsibility for limited personal information about you.
+As a voluntary organisation or non profit, we may collect, use and hold secure, information about you.
 When we do so, we are regulated under the General Data Protection Regulation which applies across the European Union (including in the United Kingdom) and we are responsible as confidential controller of that personal information.

 In the course of us providing products and services to you, we may collect the personal information that you provide.
 This information may consist of: Name, address, phone number, delivery address, email address, credit card details and details of the items you've ordered, and online identifiers such as cookies and IP addresses.